Painting a bathroom — the essential steps to follow for a clean and fresh finish

 Cut in all areas again and add a second coat of paint.
 Leave the paint to dry for 30-60 minutes.

-White is a colour that never goes out of style, and it will work with almost any existing colour suites and tiles that you already have.
+White of course is a colour that never goes out of style, and it will work with almost any existing colour suites and tiles that you already have.
 It naturally works well with an entirely white suite, too, and helps lend a crisp, clean look to your bathroom.

 This will depend on the size of your bathroom and how much of it needs to be painted.